SEB-Core/mongoose-recipes/README.md

 router.post('/sign-up', )
 ```

-The second argument to `.post` will be your imported controller (which you have not made yet).
+The second argument to `.post` will be your required controller (which you have not made yet).
 You'll call it `registerUser`.

 Let's pause here with it half-complete and go set that up.

 In `authController.js`, you'll set up a bunch of functions for various functionality and export them.

-First, you need to import `bcrypt` since you will be using it to *hash* and later *compare* your user's passwords.
+First, you need to require `bcrypt` since you will be using it to *hash* and later *compare* your user's passwords.

 ```js
 const bcrypt = require('bcrypt')